LaneAward Handoff Reference

 • Accounts sheet with role-aware visibility, sortable columns, and contributor-style task access.

-• Selected-account team management for visible memberships plus team manager / lead assignment inside the existing account workspace.
+• Selected-account team management for visible memberships plus team manager / lead assignment inside the existing account workspace (Teams feature currently disabled console-wide as of 2026-06-03; see Roles And Permissions).

 • Reports tab with read-only contributor activity summaries and tap-to-open drill-down detail.